janverschelde/PHCpack/src/doc/source/options.rst

 the user can go through the stages separately.
 See the documentation for ``phc -v`` for a description of the quality indicators for the numerically computed solutions.

+The blackbox solver recognizes several special cases:

+1. one polynomial in one variable;

+2. one system of linear equations;

+3. a system with exactly two monomials in every equation.

+For these special cases, no polynomial continuation is needed.

+Polyhedral homotopies can solve :index:`Laurent systems`, systems where the exponents of the variables can be negative.
+If the system on input is a Laurent system, then polyhedral homotopies (see the documentation for ``-m``) are applied directly and no upper bounds based on the degrees are computed.

 New since version 2.4.02 are the options ``-b2`` and ``-b4`` to run the blackbox solver respectively in :index:`double double`